Disintegrants used in pharmaceutical preparations

 2. Added to an oral solid dosage form to get quicker drug release.

-3. Disintegrants are used to control the disintegration time of oral solid dosage forms such as tablets, capsules, pellets, and granules as per pharmacopoeia.
+3. They are used to control the disintegration time of oral solid dosage forms such as tablets, capsules, pellets, and granules as per pharmacopeia.

 References